 Backup Restore WordPress Using UpdraftPlus Backups plugin tutorial teaches you how to backup WordPress using UpdraftPlus Backups plugin.

-Latest News: I have updated the changelog.
+Latest News: Updated the menu.

-UpdraftPlus Version 1.15.2 Changelog
+UpdraftPlus Version 1.16.26 Changelog

-- and more…
+- and more.

 What you need: